 I did note that the pastor would often declare that Person X had a specific type of demon.
 For example, “Oh that guy I was just talking to clearly has a drinking demon in him“, or “The issue this chap faces is that he is possessed by a gay demon“, and so on.
 In other words, whenever faced with somebody who had what he perceived to be issues, he would apply a one size fits all solution, and tag the problem to being a case of possession that caused whatever it might be.
 It was in some senses attractive to some.
 No longer did they have to take responsibility for their own actions, it was now the fault of a demon, and so supposedly getting rid of that wiped the slate clean.

 Repeat performances were common.
 Whenever there was a meeting in which emotions ran high, somebody might end up having a demon cast out.
-Often it turned out to the the same people.
-It did lead me to wonder why the most devoted and committed appeared to have a life that operated like clapham railway junction for demons.
+Often it turned out to be the same people.
+It did lead me to wonder why the most devoted and committed appeared to have a life that operated like Clapham railway junction for demons.
 Actually, I’m being slightly unfair to these folks, it was very much one specific pastor who was into this demon stuff.
 Others counselling the same individuals encountered no such issues.

 A typical exorcism would involved somebody yelling and shouting in response to being prayed over.
 They would then be held down while the pastor proceeded to do the exorcism.
-Now dismiss all the movies scenes you might of watched that involve clerics reciting latin and heads spinning, it was rather a lot simpler.
-The pastor would proceed to yell something along the lines of “In the Name of Jesus, I cast you out”.
+Now dismiss all the movies scenes you might of watched that involved clerics reciting latin and heads spinning, it was rather a lot simpler.
+The pastor would proceed to yell something along the lines of “In the Name of Jesus, I cast you out“.
 If that failed and the screaming persisted, which was often the case, he simply kept going with more of the same until whoever was being exorcised stopped the hysterics.
 That was deemed to be a sign of success.

 I recall one “brother”, telling a few of us how he had cast a demon out of some chap at work.
 As he described what had happened it became blindly clear to me that his victim had simply had an epileptic seizure.
 He appeared to be totally oblivious to what had actually happened and was quite convinced he had helped by casting out a demon.

-There bottom line here is this.
+The bottom line here is this.
 There are people out there who do need serious professional help, but unfortunately due to the deployment of this primitive superstitious religious solution, they are not getting it.
 These exorcisms can sometimes go very badly wrong with tragic results.

 - Woman ‘possessed by demons’ dies during ‘exorcism’ in hotel room